CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 The Applicant agrees to convey ownership to City of Edmonton, or its successors, all environmental attributes and environmental products that are created or otherwise arises from this project in any jurisdiction, including but not limited to renewable energy certificates, solar renewable energy certificates, or carbon offset credits.

-The City of Edmonton retains the right to adjust program guidelines in accordance with amendments to the Government of Alberta’s legislation, policies, or protocols surrounding greenhouse gas emissions, carbon accounting or the carbon offset system.
+The City of Edmonton retains the right to adjust program guidelines in accordance with amendments to any Government of Canada or Government of Alberta legislation, policies, or protocols surrounding greenhouse gas emissions, carbon accounting or the carbon offset system.
 The Applicant warrants that said attributes have not been claimed, sold or otherwise transferred to another party.

 8.5 Limitation of Liability